Skip to main content

 Are omega-3s found in plant foods?

 Omega-3 fatty acids are readily available in a wide variety of plant foods.
-Sources include walnuts, flaxseeds, chia seeds, hemp seeds, edamame, seaweed, and algae.
+Sources include walnuts, flaxseed, chia seeds, hemp seeds, edamame, seaweed, and algae.
 Other green leafy vegetables and beans also contain small amounts.

 Are plant-based omega-3 sources different from fish-based sources?